All Episodes

 This is not something you need to think that deeply about.

-So I I just am beyond, I don't care whoever I have to put, because you know why?
+I don't care whoever I have to put, because you know why?

 What motivates Sean Hannity?

-I told this to a report.
+I told this to a reporter.

 They never print this.

-They never I spent an hour on the phone with this idiot from the New York Times, Jim Rutenberg.
+They never, I spent an hour on the phone with this idiot from the New York Times, Jim Rutenberg.

 And I'm like, he didn't print any of what I told him.

-At least the girl from BuzzFeed.
+At least the girl from BuzzFeed, I expected no fair treatment from BuzzFeed.

-Now she did have some bizarre conspiracy theories that people were feeding her.
+Now, she did have some bizarre conspiracy theories that people were feeding her.

 Her name is Rosie.